 I just smile nowadays more in the class, it’s my awareness that has helped me to understand the trainer notes, stop when it’s too much and start by asking trainees to be initiators…best part is I feel my language is rich as I use phrases and idioms naturally at a correct time…training is fun with learning and not just a mechanical target I try to achieve every week.

-MCGM will now take over the project and teacher training for the remaining 4800 teachers.
-British Council will continue to monitor project activities in the next 3 years.
+MCGM will now take over the project as well as the teacher training for the remaining 4800 teachers.